Dobutamine Stress Echocardiogram

 - Doppler echocardiogram.
 This technique is used to measure and assess the flow of blood through the heart's chambers and valves.
 The amount of blood pumped out with each beat is a sign of how well the heart is working.
 Also, Doppler can detect abnormal blood flow within the heart, which can mean there is a problem with one or more of the heart's valves or with the heart's walls.

 - Color Doppler.
 Color Doppler is an enhanced form of a Doppler echocardiogram.
-With color Doppler, different colors are used to show the direction of blood flow.
+With color Doppler, different colors are used to show the direction and speed of blood flow.

 Why might I need a dobutamine stress echocardiogram?